aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to PPT or Online App" h2="Export WORDML to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting WordML to PPT is a common requirement for many businesses.
+It allows users to create presentations from existing WordML documents, which can be used for a variety of purposes such as creating presentations for meetings, conferences, and other events.

+<h2>How Aspose.Total Helps for WordML to PPT Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to PPT conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to PPT.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their WordML documents and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as a PPT file.
+This process is quick and easy, and allows users to quickly and easily convert their WordML documents to PPT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}